 \subsection{Langlands--Kottwitz method}

-In this subsubsection, we apply the Langlands--Kottwitz method to relate the action of Frobenius elements at primes of good reduction to the Hecke action on the compact support cohomology of orthogonal or unitary Shimura varieties.
+In this subsection, we apply the Langlands--Kottwitz method to relate the action of Frobenius elements at primes of good reduction to the Hecke action on the compactly supported cohomology of orthogonal or unitary Shimura varieties.
 We adopt the notation from \S\ref{seubsienfiehtoenfeis}, and assume: